 In seeking the art of life, the creative process is a prayer for understanding.
-The art work created is the evidence of that process.

 With this belief firmly in hand, I follow the direction of some visceral need.
-I find that this connection with my subject opens my eyes to its beauty – or at least its beauty revieled to me.
+I find that this connection with my subject opens my eyes to its beauty – or at least its beauty revealed to me.
 It is the relationship of shared energies that makes the statement.
 Not the artist and not the subject alone but the connection (collaboration) the two have that transforms the craft into an artistic expression.